benc-uk/azure-functions/README.md

+# !!
+This repo is old, it has some stuff I want to keep just in case, but I've moved everything to Functions v2 !!

+---

 # Demo & Examples of Azure Functions
 This is a small shared repo of demo and sample Azure Functions.
 They are either demos or fulfil a basic usecase.